Close up of flowing water stream and rocks

 Silvia Benítez

-Freshwater Manager, Latin America
+Freshwater Director, Latin America Region

 Areas of expertise: Nature-based solutions; Conservation planning; Water Funds; Collective action; Latin America